 There are many categories under which you can organize your email list segmentation:

-- New Subscribers.
-Targeting customers through welcome emails is a way to introduce new subscribers to other content, such as blogs or other media, and begin growing a relationship.
+Targeting customers through welcome emails is a way to introduce new subscribers to other content, such as blogs or other media, and begin growing relationships.

-- Customer Preferences.
-You can market to customers based on the quantity of content that the customer wishes to receive so that they do not become overwhelmed or disinterested.
+You can market to customers based on the quantity of content they wish to receive so that they do not become overwhelmed or disinterested.

-- Inactivity (disengaged subscribers).
-With this metric, you can attempt to re-engage the customer, inquire if they wish to be removed from the mailing list, or decide, yourself, if they should be removed after a certain point of inactivity is reached.
+With this metric, you can attempt to re-engage the customer, inquire if they wish to be removed from the mailing list, or decide if they should be removed after a certain point of inactivity is reached.

-- Shopping Cart Abandonment.
-This refers to targeting any customer who has not followed through with a purchase to re-engage with them.
+This refers to targeting customers who have not followed through with a purchase to re-engage with them.

-These represent only a few of the numerous possibilities a company can employ for their email lists.
-The decision of which lists to use is dependent on the content being offered, as well as who comprises the target market.
+These represent only a few possibilities a company can employ for their email lists.
+The decision of which lists to use depends on the content being offered and who comprises the target market.
 Ultimately, it may be the most beneficial for a company to discover the lists that work best for them through trial and error.

 Are you looking to create a deeper connection with your audience?
 At BlueDot Email, we provide our customers with an all-in-one email marketing platform to help take your business to the next level.
 Want to find out more?
 Get in touch today!

-Here is another great article on Email List Segmentation Guide!
+Here is another excellent article in the Email List Segmentation Guide!